 Research and Development Costs

-Costs related to research, design and development of products are charged to research and development expense as incurred.
+Costs related to research, design and development of products are expensed to research and development as incurred.
 Software development costs are capitalized beginning when a product’s technological feasibility has been established and ending when a product is available for general release to customers.
 The Company uses the working model approach to determine technological feasibility.
 The Company’s products are released soon after technological feasibility has been established.
 As a result, the Company has not capitalized any software development costs because such costs have not been significant.

 Royalties for Third-Party Technology

 Royalties for third-party technology are either paid in advance and capitalized as prepaid royalties or are accrued as incurred and subsequently paid.
 These royalties are generally expensed to cost of revenue at the greater of a rate based on the contractual or estimated term or an effective royalty rate based on the total projected net revenue for contracts with guaranteed minimums.
-Each quarter, the Company also evaluates the expected future realization of its prepaid royalties, as well as any minimum commitments not yet paid to determine amounts it deems unlikely to be realized through product sales.
+Each quarter, the Company evaluates the expected future realization of its prepaid royalties, as well as any minimum commitments not yet paid to determine amounts it deems unlikely to be realized through product sales.
 Any impairments or losses determined before the launch of a product are generally charged to general and administrative expense, and any impairments or losses determined post-launch are charged to cost of revenue.
 Unrecognized minimum royalty-based commitments are accounted for as executory contracts and, therefore, any losses on these commitments are recognized when the underlying intellectual property is abandoned (i.e., cease use) or the contractual rights to use the intellectual property are terminated.

 The Company provides for income taxes using the asset and liability method, which requires recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
 Deferred tax assets and liabilities are determined based on the difference between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 Deferred tax assets are reduced by a valuation allowance when it is more likely than not that some component or all of the deferred tax assets will not be realized.
 Tax rate changes are reflected in income during the period such changes are enacted.